-- A. Documentation must be provided of the member's diagnosis and chemotherapeutic regimen. - B. If chemotherapeutic regimen has an intermediate risk of febrile neutropenia (10-19% [See Appendix B]), documentation must be provided outlining the patient's risk factors that confirm the member is at high risk for febrile neutropenia.
+- A. Documentation must be provided of the member's diagnosis and chemotherapeutic regimen. - B. If chemotherapeutic regimen has a low or intermediate risk of febrile neutropenia (less than 20%), documentation must be provided outlining the member's risk factors that confirm the member is at high risk for febrile neutropenia.